spenserblack/fun-jp-terms/README.md

 # [Fun JP Terms][website]

-This is a [growing collection][terms] of Japense words or expressions that I encounter and find particularly amusing or interesting.
+This is a [growing collection][terms] (currently quite small :cry:) of Japanese words or expressions that I encounter and find particularly amusing or interesting.

-This list is quite small right now :cry:
-It will grow as I continue to find fun words and phrases.

 [colors](./src/style/variables/colors.styl) sourced from the wonderful [iroiro].